AJKossi/pdsnd_github/README.md

 washington.
 Variables studied in these 3 states are Start Time, End Time, Trip Duration, Start Station, End Station, User Type.
 Chicago has two others variables Gender, Birth Year.

+### Installation
+Before using this file, you must install R and Rstudio.
+R libraries are also important to be easy with this project